- 18K views

 There's some irony when a lawyer call's a person a "dumb schmuck."

-...says the guy who suggested there was some area of ambiguity around the IRS having completely limited 1031 exchanges to real property.
+You come with a great wealth of knowledge, but you really need to work on your delivery....says the guy who suggested there was some area of ambiguity around the IRS having completely limited 1031 exchanges to real property.

 Don't worry.
 You can laugh at me from the balcony of your mansion when you get rich from these names.